Publisher: Numantian Games

 Graphics: While not mind-blowing, the graphics do a nice job of showing the scale and scope of the denizens threatening to destroy all you’ve worked for

-Sound: Fun unit barks and atmospheric music keep things rolling nicely
+Sound: Sound Fun unit barks and atmospheric music keep things rolling nicely

-Playability: Anyone can pick up the key factors to survival after a few games, but the game’s controls are unwieldy a controller
+Playability: Anyone can pick up the key factors to survival after a few games, but console players should be way about playing on a controller

 Entertainment: With permadeath and razor-sharp margins for error, the title caters to RTS veterans and survivalists hungry for challenge